What's the Perfect Daily Wear Cuban Link Chain?

 Now of course I am a jeweler, I sell Miami Cuban link chains.
 You're probably telling yourself "Gus but this is what you sell, of course you have to have one of the bigger ones on."
 But I used to wear one even before I was a jeweler.
 It was actually the first chain I ever bought.
 I bought a 9mm, 14 karat, 24in chain.
 Having a chain on is a part of my brand so you'll never ever catch me with that one on.
 It's my personal favorite.
 Let me explain to you why:

-Number one: it's that affordability.
+Number 1: it's that affordability.

 You're going to get more bang for your buck.
 A 9mm weighs anywhere from 150 to 200g.
 A 10mm weighs anywhere from 170 to 220g.
 And you get more bang for your buck.
 A lot of people are going to give you a little bit of a discount because now the chain is easier to make and there's more weight on it.